Who is the Holy Spirit?

 There are many misconceptions about the identity of the Holy Spirit.
 Some view the Holy Spirit as a mystical force.
 Others understand the Holy Spirit as the impersonal power that God makes available to followers of Christ.
-What does the Bible say about the identity of the Holy Spirit?
+But what does the Bible say about the identity of the Holy Spirit?
 Simply put, the Bible declares that the Holy Spirit is God.
 The Bible also tells us that the Holy Spirit is a divine person, a being with a mind, emotions, and a will.
 Jesus told His apostles...
 "I will ask the Father, and He will give you another Helper, that He may be with you forever; the Spirit of truth, whom the world cannot receive, because it does not behold Him or know Him, but you know Him because He abides with you, and will be in you.
 I will not leave you as orphans; I will come to you."
 John 14:16-18

 The Holy Spirit is God